scalameta/metals/BETA.md

 - adding the `-Yrangepos` scalac flag (e.g. `scalacOptions += "-Yrangepos"`)

-# Usage
+## Step 2 - produce the build metadata
 In your project of choice, open `sbt` and run `*:scalametaEnableCompletions`.
 As mentioned above, this will produce the necessary metadata for the server.

-> **NOTE**: you will need to repeat this step every time you add a new source file to the project
+> **NOTE**: you will need to repeat this step every time you add a new source file to the project or if you run `sbt clean`

+## Step 3 - start editing
 Open your project in VSCode (`code .` from your terminal) and open a Scala file; the server will now start.

 Please note that it may take a few seconds for the server to start and there's currently no explicit